-As mentioned in note 5(d), during the previous year ended 31 March 2020, the management had entered into a binding sale agreement for sale of its equity stake in GKEL at lower than the carrying value of its investment and during the quarter ended 30 September 2020, the binding agreement has been terminated.
-The management continues to account the investment in GKEL based on the valuation performed by an external expert using the discounted future cash flows method which is significantly dependent on the achievement of certain assumptions considered in aforementioned valuation such as settlement of disputes with customers and timely realization of receivables, expansion and optimal utilization of existing capacity, rescheduling/refinancing of existing loans at lower rates amongst other key assumptions and the uncertainty and the final outcome of the litigations with the capital creditors as regards claims against GKEL.
+As mentioned in note 4(d), the management has accounted the investment in GKEL based on the valuation performed by an external expert using the discounted future cash flows method which is significantly dependent on the achievement of certain assumptions considered in aforementioned valuation such as settlement of disputes with customers and timely realization of receivables, expansion and optimal utilization of existing capacity, rescheduling/refinancing of existing loans at lower rates amongst other key assumptions and the uncertainty and the final outcome of the litigations with the capital creditors as regards claims against GKEL.

-Further, as mentioned in note 5(f), GBHPL has stopped the construction of the 300 MW hydro based power plant on Alaknanda river, Uttarakhand, since May 07, 2014 on the directions of the Hon'ble Supreme Court of India ('the Supreme Court').
+Further, as mentioned in note 4(f), GBHPL has stopped the construction of the 300 MW hydro based power plant on Alaknanda river, Uttarakhand, since 7 May 2014 on the directions of the Hon'ble Supreme Court of India ('the Supreme Court').
 The carrying value of the investments in GBHPL is significantly dependent on obtaining requisite approvals from Supreme court, environmental clearances, availability of funding support for development and construction of the aforesaid power plant and achievement of the other key assumptions made in the valuation assessment done by an external expert.

-Accordingly, owing to the aforementioned uncertainties, we are unable to comment upon adjustments, if any, that may be required to the carrying value of the loans, non-current investment, and further provisions, if any, required to be made for the said obligations, and the consequential impact on the Statement for the quarter and six month period ended 30 September 2020.
+Accordingly, owing to the aforementioned uncertainties, we are unable to comment upon adjustments, if any, that may be required to the carrying value of the loans, non-current investment, and further provisions, if any, required to be made for the said obligations, and the consequential impact on the Statement for the guarter and nine month period ended 31 December 2020.

-The opinion expressed by us on the consolidated financial statements for the year ended 31 March 2020 vide our report dated 30 July 2020 and the conclusion expressed by us for the quarter ended 30 June 2020 vide our review report dated 27 August 2020 was also qualified in respect of the above matters and the conclusion expressed by us for the quarter ended 30 September 2019 vide our review report dated 14 November 2019 was also qualified with respect to the matters pertaining to GVPGL and GREL.
+The opinion expressed by us on the consolidated financial statements for the year ended 31 March 2020 vide our report dated 30 July 2020 and the conclusion expressed by us for the quarter and year to date ended 30 September 2020 vide our review report dated 10 November 2020 was also qualified in respect of the above matters and the conclusion expressed by us for the quarter and year to date ended 31 December 2019 vide our review report dated 13 February 2020 was also qualified with respect to the matters pertaining to GVPGL, GREL and GKEL.

-The above matter pertaining to investment in GKEL, GVGPL and GBHPL and the matter with respect to GVGPL have been reported as a qualification in the review report dated 6 November 2020 issued by us on the standalone financial results of GEL and in the review report dated 5 November 2020 issued by another firm of chartered accountants on the standalone financial results of GVGPL.
-The matters described above for GREL and GBHPL have been covered as an emphasis of matter in the review report dated 5 November 2020 and 28 October 2020 issued by another firm of chartered accountants on the standalone financial results of GREL and GBHPL respectively.
-Further, considering the erosion of net worth and net liability position of GKEL, GVPGL and GREL, we, in the capacity of auditors of GKEL and the respective auditors of GVPGL and GREL have also given a separate section on material uncertainty related to going concern in the review reports on the respective standalone financial results of aforesaid companies for the quarter and period ended 30 September 2020.
+The above matter pertaining to investment in GVGPL has been reported as a qualification in the review report dated 27 January 2021 issued by another firm of chartered accountants on the standalone financial results of GVGPL.
+The matters described above for GREL and GBHPL have been covered as an emphasis of matter in the review report dated 21 January 2021 and 19 January 2021 issued by another firm of chartered accountants on the standalone financial results of GREL and GBHPL respectively.
+Further, considering the erosion of net worth and net liability position of GKEL, GVPGL and GREL, we, in the capacity of auditors of GKEL and the respective auditors of GVPGL and GREL have also given a separate section on material uncertainty related to going concern in the review reports on the respective standalone financial results of aforesaid companies for the quarter and period ended 31 December 2020.